SlowBubble/match-grader/README.md

 ## P2

 - Think of other features for watch mode
-  - When the video player reach a certain time, the cursor should automatically move as well.
-    - Polling every 2 seconds?
   - Option: Skip the pauses automatically
   - Option: Skip the single faults
   - Option: Skip things shorter than 5 seconds.